LawiOtieno/neighborhood-alert/README.md

 # NEIGHBORHOOD-ALERT-SITE
+Django Neighborhood Application.

 ## Description
+Django application where different users can join and set their **profiles**, **neighborhood** and **location**.
+They can also see **businesses** in the neighborhood, contacts of nearest **police stations** and **health centres**.
+People in the neighborhood can see other members & post updates of what is happening in the neighborhood so as to alert every member.

 ## Author(s) Info
-Lawrence Otieno: Fullstack developer who studied coding at Moringa School, under ACCESS SPONSORSHIP.
+**Lawrence Otieno**: Fullstack developer who studied coding at Moringa School, under ACCESS SPONSORSHIP.

 ## Support/Donate
 You can support our work in many ways, including buying us coffee ☕️.